 The captured data can be transformed to a clients preferred format, offering quick and easy data evaluation and problem checking.
 We can provide full 3D models using AutoCAD, 2D drawings or Point Cloud data from our Laser Scanners.

 When seeking permission for any scale of development, either domestic or commercial, the council may require a tree survey as part of the planning application.
-Property and Land Services (Highlands) Ltd are highly experienced in producing reports in accordance with the British Standard BS5837 Trees in Relation to Demolition, Design and Construction regulations.
+Property and Land Surveys (Highlands) Ltd are highly experienced in producing reports in accordance with the British Standard BS5837 Trees in Relation to Demolition, Design and Construction regulations.

 All our reports and surveys are presented in a clear and concise format and supplied bound together with plans where necessary.
 We collect information using GPS or Total Station which enables us to plot trees on a digital Ordnance Survey or our own topographic site plan allowing for ease of identification for the client and for those undertaking any subsequent works.